Calyceraceae: Distribution

-Six genera are assigned to this family: Acicarpha, Boopis, Calycera, Gamocarpha, Moschopsis and Nastanthus.

 The majority of species in this family occur in Argentina, seven of which are endemics, with the highest species density south of the tropics.
 Calycera (eleven species) and Acicarpha (five species) both are widespread along the Andes from northern Argentina through to the Altiplano of Peru.
 Most of the thirteen species of Boopsis occur in the south of Argentina and Chile but some species are found in the tropics.
 Moschopsis grows in the Salta Province in Argentina.

 Acicarpha tribuloides occurs as an introduced weed along roads in Florida.